connorbode/matix.io/source/_posts/security-txt.md

 ---

-[Scott Helme's security.txt](https://scotthelme.co.uk/say-hello-to-security-txt/) is an interesting concept.
+[security.txt](https://securitytxt.org/) is an interesting concept.
 It was proposed around 1 year ago, on January 1st, 2018.

 After 1 year, how many sites have adopted it?